N.Y. Public Health Law Section 280

 1.

 The legislature hereby finds and declares that there is a significant public interest for the Medicaid program to manage drug costs in a manner that ensures patient access while providing financial stability for the state and participating providers.
 Since two thousand eleven, the state has taken significant steps to contain costs in the Medicaid program by imposing a statutory limit on annual growth.
 Drug expenditures, however, continually outpace other cost components causing significant pressure on the state, providers, and patient access operating under the Medicaid global cap.
-It is therefore intended that the department establish a Medicaid drug cap as a separate component within the Medicaid global cap as part of a focused and sustained effort to balance the growth of drug expenditures with the growth of total Medicaid expenditures.
+It is therefore intended that the department establish a supplemental rebate program as part of a focused and sustained effort to balance the growth of drug expenditures with the growth of total Medicaid expenditures.

 2.